 Present Your Home to Sell

 Present your home to sell is the third of the “3-Ps” to selling your Seattle area home quickly and at the highest possible price.
 The first P is Pricing, and the second P is Preparation.
 My 3-P system is a proven method of listing and selling your home in any market.
-Even in a sellers’ market, the 3-P system produces superior results in terms of days-on-market and sales price.
+Even in a buyers’ market, the 3-P system produces superior results in terms of days-on-market and sales price.

 Presentation – the third P